 Robert is a second year student from the University of Melbourne science faculty.
 He is currently studying towards becoming a qualified software engineer.
 He is also of Chinese origin and speaks mandarin at home.

 Robert started his dance journey during the orientation week of his first year at university.
 It was an impulse decision he had made after only attending one lesson.
 It ended up being one of his best decisions in uni!
 He is currently focusing on funkstyles and animation such as popping and gliding.

 Robert's other hobbies include film making, photography, League of Legends and skateboarding.

 Phillip’s dance experience begun with the Melbourne High School break dancing club, Soul Power.
 Through Soul Power, he instantly knew dancing was something he was passionate about and deeply enjoyed, however, constant injury staggered his progression as a break dancer.

-Because of this upon starting his first year at Melbourne University, Phillip was eager to join Flare in order to expand into different genres of dance such as urban, hip-hop and contemporary.
+Because of this upon starting his first year at Melbourne University, Phillip was eager to join Flare in order to expand into different genres of dance such as hip-hop and contemporary.
 He found himself opening the doors to a friendly and encouraging community, full of countless passionate individuals who were ready to both improve alongside him and bolster his appreciation of dank memes.